 - 2-2½ cups chicken broth (unsalted)

-- 2 tsp kosher salt (added to the broth)
+- 2 teaspoon diamond crystal kosher salt (added to the broth)

 - ¼ cup parsley (chopped)

-- 2 TBSP minced fresh poultry blend fresh herbs (whatever is left from making the compound butter)
+- 2 tablespoon minced fresh poultry blend fresh herbs (whatever is left from making the compound butter)

 - Preheat oven to 250°F. Arrange cubed bread in a large, high-sided sheet pan or roasting pan in a single layer and place in the oven, tossing occasionally, for about 2 hours or until fully dry.